by Angel Gurría, Secretary-General

 Madrid (Spain), 20 October

-It is a great honour for me to be here with the Mayor of Madrid, Mr. Ruiz Gallardon, and the President of the Club of Madrid, Mr. Ricardo Lagos, to announce an What policies for globalising cities?
-Rethinking the urban policy agenda.
+It is a great honour for me to be here with the Mayor of Madrid, Mr. Ruiz Gallardon, and the President of the Club of Madrid, Mr. Ricardo Lagos, to announce an important forthcoming OECD conference on cities.

 OECD is an international organisation comprised of national government representatives and it also works with key mayors around the world.
 The reason is simple: the OECD’s mandate is to make the world economy work better to the benefit of all, and we will not be able to achieve this goal without the active involvement of big cities.